‘Honestly a dream’ – Mae Muller confirmed to represent UK at Eurovision

 Mae Muller has said being selected to represent the UK at this year’s Eurovision Song Contest is “honestly a dream”.

-The 25-year-old singer will perform at the event in Liverpool with the track I Wrote A Song following a search by the BBC and global management company TaP Music.
+The 25-year-old singer will perform at the event in Liverpool with the track I Wrote A Song, which features tongue-in-cheek lyrics about a cheating ex-boyfriend and a propulsive dance beat.

 The news was confirmed by Zoe Ball and Rylan Clark on the BBC Radio 2 Breakfast Show on Thursday.